 the program is well positioned to adapt to the evolving requirements of

 Together with the faculty, the residents who choose to train in the Kaweah

-the process, the residents will learn to deliver safe, excellent, quality-driven,
+the residents learn to deliver safe, excellent, quality-driven, compassionate